x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 Application developers who have built apps that send, read, or otherwise process email using these protocols will be able to keep the same protocol, but need to implement secure, Modern authentication experiences for their users.
 This functionality is built on top of [Microsoft Identity platform v2.0](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-overview) and supports access to Microsoft 365 email accounts.

-If your in-house application needs to access IMAP, POP and SMTP AUTH protocols in Exchange Online, follow these step-by-step instructions to implement OAuth 2.0 authentication:  [Authenticate an IMAP, POP or SMTP connection using OAuth](/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth).
+If your in-house application needs to access IMAP, POP and SMTP AUTH protocols in Exchange Online, follow these step-by-step instructions to implement OAuth 2.0 authentication:  [Authenticate an IMAP, POP, or SMTP connection using OAuth](/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth).

 Work with your vendor to update any apps or clients that you use that could be impacted.

-SMTP AUTH will still be available when Basic authentication is permanently disabled on Oct 1, 2022.
-We’re doing this because many multi-function devices such as printers and scanners can’t be updated to use modern authentication.
+SMTP AUTH will still be available when Basic authentication is permanently disabled on October 1, 2022.
+The reason SMTP will still be available is that many multi-function devices such as printers and scanners can’t be updated to use modern authentication.
 However, we strongly encourage customers to move away from using Basic authentication with SMTP AUTH when possible.
 Other options for sending authenticated mail include using alternative protocols, such as the [Microsoft Graph API](/graph/api/user-sendmail?view=graph-rest-beta).

 ### Exchange ActiveSync (EAS)